blotto/thermometer/README.md

 ### ActiveRecord Dependency

-Models must have the automatically managed columns *created_at* and *updated_at* in order to evaluate the temperature.
+Models must have the managed columns *created_at* and *updated_at* in order to evaluate the temperature.

 Typical Usage for `acts_as_thermometer`
 -----